What is Telegraph

 * The Utility: Because these signals are delivered as standardized, cryptographic receipts, smart contracts can ingest them directly without human interpretation.
 This enables "Actionable Inference" – where a DeFi protocol can automatically adjust collateral, or an insurance contract can pay out claims, based entirely on the received data.

-Telegraph solves the "Ephemeral AI" problem by turning access to compute into an asset.
+Telegraph solves the "Ephemeral AI" problem by turning intelligence into a liquid market asset.

-* The Asset: Instead of just being a "voucher" for data, these credits are liquid commodities that fluctuate in value.
-If a specific Subnet (like BitMind) becomes more valuable, the Inference Credit that grants access to it also increases in value.
-This allows markets to price, hedge, and trade the *capacity* of the network, creating a true liquid market for AI intelligence.
+* The Asset: Instead of just being a "voucher" for data, these credits are liquid commodities that fluctuate in value based on the performance and reputation of their underlying providers.
+If a specific mining team, subnet, or model becomes more valuable and trusted, certificates pointing to their intelligence increase in value.
+This allows markets to price, hedge, and trade the *capacity* and *quality* of intelligence itself.

 **4. The Interface: The Launch Terminal**

-Telegraph makes decentralized intelligence accessible to humans and AI Agents, not just smart contracts.
+Telegraph makes decentralized intelligence accessible to humans and autonomous agents, not just smart contracts.

-* The Function: The Launch Terminal is a natural language interface (similar to ChatGPT or Perplexity) that allows any human or automated agent to query connected Subnets directly as a plug-and-play tool.
+* The Function: The Launch Terminal is a natural language interface (similar to ChatGPT or Perplexity) that allows any human or automated agent to request intelligence from the Telegraph network as a plug-and-play tool.

 * The Utility: A user can ask, 'Did Haaland score in the last match?' or 'Is this video a deepfake?'.
-The Terminal routes the query through the Telegraph protocol to the specific Subnet, verifies the response, and delivers the answer instantly.
-This turns complex blockchain inference into a simple, search-like product that anyone can use on-demand.
+The Terminal routes the query through the Telegraph protocol to the most capable intelligence providers, verifies the response across the validator mesh, and delivers a verified answer instantly.
+This turns complex intelligence access into a simple, search-like experience that anyone can use on-demand.

 #### Contract architecture